-I often get asked how to get toned and strong arms without looking too manly.
-Many women seem to be afraid of developing masculine-like, bulky muscles and tend to overlook upper body workout.
-The truth is we don’t have enough testosterone to develop bulky muscles.
-If you workout your arms regularly, you are more likely to develop Michelle Obama’s arms than Schwarzenegger.
-Here’s how to get you started *.
+I often get asked how to gain toned, strong arms without them looking too manly.
+Most women seem to be afraid of developing masculine-like, bulky muscles and avoid upper body workouts.
+The good news is we don’t have enough testosterone to develop bulky muscles like a man.
+By doing the right exercises, you are more likely to develop Meghan Markle’s arms than a Schwarzenegger body.
+So let’s get started *.

 Improve your diet

 You may have heard it before – A lean body starts in the kitchen.

 I can hear your gasp.
 We all know that we have to eat healthy.
 We just don’t know where to start!

 Let’s start by focusing on real food.
 What I mean by real food is fresh, non-processed food.

 If you regularly eat microwavable meals coming straight from a plastic box, it’s not likely to be the healthiest option for you.